gulrak/filesystem/README.md

 * Updated catch2 to v2.4.0.
 * Refactored `fs.op.permissions` test to work with all tested `std::filesystem` implementations (gcc, clang, msvc++).
+* Added helper class `ghc::filesystem::u8arguments` as `argv` converter, to help follow the UTF-8 path on windows.
+Simply instantiate it with `argc` and `argv` and it will fetch the Unicode version of the command line and convert it to UTF-8.
+The destructor reverts the change.
+* Added `examples` folder with hopefully some usefull example usage.
+Examples are tested (and build) with `ghc::filesystem` and C++17 `std::filesystem` when available.

 ### [v1.0.1](https://github.com/gulrak/filesystem/tree/v1.0.1)